Deck 1, Officers’ Residential Section:

 “That… is undeniable.”

 She sighed, sipping at her coffee again.
-“Twelve years ago, I let what appeared to be a Vulcan freighter, one that claimed to have critically-injured crew from a pirate attack get close enough to transmit stolen command codes that led the former incarnation of the Bel-Zon sweep in, steal a consignment of trilithium resin other valuables, and along the way kill several of my people… including Commodore Hrelle’s first wife.
+“Twelve years ago, I let what appeared to be a Vulcan freighter, one that claimed to have critically-injured crew from a pirate attack get close enough to transmit stolen command codes that led the former incarnation of the Bel-Zon sweep in, steal a consignment of trilithium resin and other valuables, and along the way kill several of my people… including Commodore Hrelle’s first wife.
 Had I been more by the book, more careful, I could have kept them at a distance until I awaited a response from Hrelle on the Furyk… which by this time had been destroyed and Hrelle captured and tortured for those command codes.”

 Haluk regarded her.
 “I was aware of the Commodore’s past at this station, but not of those specifics involving yourself.
 But you can hardly blame yourself for what happened.”